Unsupervised Online 3D Instance Segmentation with Synthetic Sequences and Dynamic Loss: Experiments

 \textbf{Effect of Different Sampling Numbers.} We further study the influence of the sampling number $N_s$ on model performance.
 As shown in Table~\ref{table:ablation_sample_num}, increasing $N_s$ from 200 to 600 steadily improves all metrics, with the best results obtained at $N_s = 600$ ($\mathrm{S_{assoc}^{temp}} = 0.523$, $\mathrm{IoU^*} = 0.602$, $\mathrm{S_{assoc}} = 0.725$).
 Beyond this point, performance slightly decreases when using larger sampling numbers such as 800 or 1000, indicating that excessively large sampling may introduce redundancy or noise rather than further benefits.
 These results suggest that a moderate sampling size provides the best trade-off between diversity and stability for effective training.

-\textbf{Effect of Different Sampling Strategies.} Table~\ref{table:ablation_sampling} evaluates the impact of our proposed sampling strategies during training.
+\textbf{Effect of Different Sampling Strategies.} \major{Table~\ref{table:ablation_sampling} evaluates the impact of our proposed sampling strategies during training.
 Removing either reversing the temporal order (RTO) or non-adjacent frame selection (NFS) consistently lowers performance across all metrics.
 Without RTO, the scores drop slightly to 0.521 in temporal association, 0.599 in $\mathrm{IoU^*}$, and 0.723 in association score.
 Similarly, excluding NFS reduces the scores further to 0.518, 0.597, and 0.720, respectively.
 The full model with both strategies enabled achieves the best results, confirming that RTO and NFS are complementary and together improve temporal modeling and overall segmentation quality.
+And our proposed sampling strategy also outperforms the fixed‑gap sampling across all three metrics.}

 \textbf{Effectiveness of Different DWL Components.} Table~\ref{table:ablation_loss} shows that both confidence-based loss scaling (CLS) and motion-based weighting for dynamic objects (MWDO) contribute to performance gains.
 Each component individually improves over the baseline, and their combination achieves the best results (0.497, 0.582, 0.709), confirming that they are complementary in reducing noisy supervision and emphasizing informative instances during training.